andrewjamestaylor/andrewjamestaylor.github.io/_pages/research_projects/disturbance_robust_control.md

     excerpt: Anil Alan, <b> Andrew J. Taylor </b>, Chaozhe R. He, Aaron D. Ames, and Gabor Orosz, submitted to <i>IEEE Transactions on Control Systems Technology (TCST)</i>, 2022. <br> <br> <b>Abstract:</b> Balancing safety and performance is one of the predominant challenges in modern control system design.
 Moreover, it is crucial to robustly ensure safety without inducing unnecessary conservativeness that degrades performance.
 In this work we present a constructive approach for safety-critical control synthesis via <i>Control Barrier Functions</i> (CBF).
 By filtering a hand-designed controller via a CBF, we are able to attain performant behavior while providing rigorous guarantees of safety.
 In the face of disturbances, robust safety and performance are simultaneously achieved through the notion of <i>Input-to-State Safety</i> (ISSf).
 We take a tutorial approach by developing the CBF-design methodology in parallel with an inverted pendulum example, making the challenges and sensitivities in the design process concrete.
 To establish the capability of the proposed approach, we consider the practical setting of safety-critical design via CBFs for a <i>connected automated vehicle</i> (CAV) in the form of a class-8 truck without a trailer.
 Through experimentation we see the impact of unmodeled disturbances in the truck's actuation system on the safety guarantees provided by CBFs.
 We characterize these disturbances and using ISSf, produce a robust controller that achieves safety without conceding performance.
 We evaluate our design both in simulation, and for the first time on an automotive system, experimentally.
     url: "assets/paper_materials/alan2022control_barrier_functions_and_input_to_state_safety_with_application_to_automated_vehicles/preprint.pdf"
     btn_label: "Preprint"

+feature_row_3:
+  - image_path: assets/paper_materials/cosner2023robust_safety_under_stochastic_uncertainty_with_discrete_time_control_barrier_functions/quadruped_experiments.PNG
+    title: "Robust Safety under Stochastic Uncertainty with Discrete-Time Control Barrier Functions"
+    excerpt: Ryan K. Cosner, Preston Culbertson, <b>Andrew J. Taylor</b>, Aaron D. Ames, submitted to <i>Robotics</i><i>:</i><i> Science and Systems XIX (RSS)</i>, 2023. <br> <br> <b>Abstract:</b> Robots deployed in unstructured, real-world environments operate under considerable uncertainty due to imperfect state estimates, model error, and disturbances.
+Given this real-world context, the goal of this paper is to develop controllers that are provably safe under uncertainties.
+To this end, we leverage Control Barrier Functions (CBFs) which guarantee that a robot remains in a "safe set" during its operation---yet CBFs (and their associated guarantees) are traditionally studied in the context of continuous-time, deterministic systems with bounded uncertainties.
+In this work, we study the safety properties of discrete-time CBFs (DTCBFs) for systems with discrete-time dynamics and unbounded stochastic disturbances.
+Using tools from martingale theory, we develop probabilistic bounds for the safety (over a finite time horizon) of systems whose dynamics satisfy the discrete-time barrier function condition in expectation, and analyze the effect of Jensen's inequality on DTCBF-based controllers.
+Finally, we present several examples of our method synthesizing safe control inputs for systems subject to significant process noise, including an inverted pendulum, a double integrator, and a quadruped locomoting on a narrow path.
+    url: "assets/paper_materials/cosner2023robust_safety_under_stochastic_uncertainty_with_discrete_time_control_barrier_functions/preprint.pdf"
+    btn_label: "Preprint"
 ---

 {% include feature_row id = "intro" type = "center" %}

+{% include feature_row id = "feature_row_3" type = "left" %}

 {% include feature_row id = "feature_row_2" type = "left" %}